 The LTL market is much more consolidated than the truckload market.

 Generally speaking, this leads to much less volatility in pricing and capacity, though networks are not as flexible.

-In terms of revenue, it’s am approximately $45 billion market, while the wider U.S. truckload market is closer to $800 billion.
+In terms of revenue, it’s an approximately $50 billion market, while the wider U.S. truckload market is closer to $800 billion.

-One Carrier, Multiple Hubs: How an LTL Network Operates
+One Carrier, Multiple Hubs: How an LTL Network Operates (in 5 Steps)

 Here’s an overview of how an average hub-and-spoke LTL network operates.